One of the top yoga instructors in my city said this after I told her about the Heal Your Core With Yoga program.

 3. Stay Away From Certain Yoga Poses (For A Little While At Least)

 A diastasis is characterized by a weak linea alba (the connective tissue between the two sides of the abdominals).
-Poses that create extreme stretching of the abdomen, and poses that create large amounts of pressure in the abdomen, prevent this connective tissue from healing.
+Poses that stretch the abdomen or increase pressure in the abdomen, prevent the connective tissue from healing.

 3 POSE TYPES TO AVOID WHILE HEALING: